-Jesse Lemisch is a Professor Emeritus of History at the John Jay College of Criminal Justice of the City University of New York.
+Jesse Lemisch was a Professor Emeritus of History at the John Jay College of Criminal Justice of the City University of New York.
 Among the more prominent historians to emerge from the New Left movement, Lemisch continues to describe himself as a “left activist,” and enthusiastically boasts of his “direct life-long involvement in radical causes.”

 In the course of his career, Lemisch, like many of his radical colleagues, has never attempted to separate his political activism from his academic duties.
 He seems to have made the transition from his rabble-rousing graduate days at Yale in the late 1950s, when he proclaimed himself a socialist and, in his own words, “offended in various ways against the Yale mainstream,” without the moderating intervention of discipline and professional civility.
 Radical activism is at once his life and his career.